schuhschuh/AnimationToolkit/README.md

 spreadsheet file which has the same name as the animation file(s).

-For example, dropping the file `animation_000000.png` into the folder, will create a new image `Cropped/animation_000000.png` which is cropped using the minimal bounding box surrounding the object in this frame.
+For example, dropping the file `animation_000000.png` into the folder, will create a new image `Cropped Animation/animation_000000.png` which is cropped using the minimal bounding box surrounding the object in this frame.
-The corresponding CSV spreadsheet is named `Cropped/animation.csv`.
+The corresponding CSV spreadsheet is named `Cropped Animation/animation.csv`.
 Dropping another frame of the animation, e.g., `animation_000001.png` into the folder will create the cropped image `Cropped/animation_000001.png` and append the information of the crop region to the existing spreadsheet